In-Person Mass at All Saints

 - Please pay close attention to the celebrant during Mass for detailed instructions regarding proper procedures.

-- Reconciliation will begin June 20 after the 8:30am Mass.
+- Reconciliation is available after the 8:30am Mass on Saturdays.
 There will be stations outside in the Columbarium.

 - Please note that no All Saints ministries or activities are starting up at this time.